 Who We Are & Why We're Different

-Our passions are supporting your Second Amendment rights and providing you with useful and reliable educational materials on firearms-related legal issues.
-We are recognized nationally for our legal expertise and stay current with respect to firearms-related legal developments of importance to you.
+Our passions are providing you with useful and empowering educational materials on firearms law -- particularly the law of self-defense -- and supporting your Second Amendment rights.
+Recognized nationally for our legal expertise, we stay current on firearms-related legal developments of importance to you.
 We pride ourselves on providing Second Amendment insights and expert analysis of firearms-related law and regulations that you won’t get elsewhere.

 We would rather be right than be first.
-We don’t rush to speak or publish on everything out there just to be part of the noise you hear every time a firearms-related legal issue presents itself in the 24-hour news cycle.
-NFLI is more interested in providing you with carefully-considered and thoroughly-researched legal analysis and courses than in competing for attention in the blogosphere.
+We don’t rush our content just to be part of the noise when a firearms-related legal issue arises in the news.
+Our commitment is to present carefully-considered and thoroughly-researched legal analysis and courses that will benefit you.

-Mr. Sulzer is in the process of adapting his law of self-defense course to cover the law of self-defense across much of the mid-atlantic and southeast.
-The course will eventually cover all 50 states and the District of Columbia.
-The District of Columbia law of self-defense course, which was first introduced in March 2019, will be re-introduced online as a pre-recorded, self-paced course in the third quarter of 2020.
-Mr. Sulzer has also developed a new course on the gun control legislation passed by the Commonwealth of Virginia in the first half of 2020, featuring a detailed explanation of Virginia’s red flag law, including its perniciously unconstitutional emergency gun seizure order procedure, along with discussion of 13 other new gun control statutes.
-This course also addresses the General Assembly’s failed effort to pass an unconstitutional, so-called “assault firearms” ban, which is likely to be taken up again in August 2020 or January 2021.
+Mr. Sulzer has also developed a course on the gun control legislation passed by the Commonwealth of Virginia in the first half of 2020.
+It features a detailed explanation of Virginia’s red flag law, including its perniciously unconstitutional emergency gun seizure order procedure, along with discussion of 13 other new gun control statutes.
+The course also addresses the General Assembly’s failed effort to pass an unconstitutional, so-called “assault firearms” ban, which is likely to be taken up again in January 2021.

 There have also been developments in insurance coverage and related tools/products needed to cover the staggering legal expenses which typically accompany involvement in a self-defense incident or a red flag law proceeding.
 While these subjects are included in Mr. Sulzer’s law of self-defense course, he has also prepared a short course that focuses specifically on insurance coverage and other tools/products that are being developed to provide the financial resources needed by responsible firearms owners.

 The Institute will support Mr. Sulzer’s efforts to expand his course offerings and will provide the infrastructure and platform required to present his courses online to the firearms community nationwide.
-In an exciting new development, NFLI will now present Mr. Sulzer’s courses as live webinars, and in a pre-recorded, self-paced format.
-This will enable you to learn online at your convenience and at your own speed.
-The Institute will be rolling out the new pre-recorded, self-paced versions of Mr. Sulzer’s courses before the end of summer 2020.
+In an exciting new development, NFLI is now presenting Mr. Sulzer’s courses as live webinars and in a pre-recorded, self-paced format.
+The pre-recorded, self-paced format enables you to learn online at your convenience and at your own speed.

 The Institute will also provide a forum for discussion of important developments in: (i) the law of self-defense; (ii) Second Amendment jurisprudence; (iii) federal and state firearms-related legislation and regulation; and (iv) the evolution of self-defense insurance, prepaid legal services organizations, and legal services cooperatives.
 The Institute will facilitate robust and open debate about the law as it relates to firearms, by enabling attorneys, scholars, government officials, firearms and shooting enthusiasts, law enforcement officers, firearms industry representatives, and firearms-related associations to share their views on significant current events of interest.
 It will also provide a resource from which newcomers to the world of firearms can obtain information about the lawful use of firearms for self-defense.